jreich02/PythonIntro/README.md

 -------------------------------------

 Motivation:
 We wanted to create a game anyone could play to pass the time and have some quick casual fun.
-Settling to cerate a game based on the high-score / self-competitive modules.
+Settling to create a game based on the high-score / self-competitive modules.
 We created a hybrid combination of pong and racket ball. <br />

 -------------------------------------
 Reasoning: